domchen/typescript-plus/README.md

 ```
 As you can see, the second `if(DEBUG)` in `someFunction` is not replaced because it is defined in scope.

-Note that the compiler does not dropping the unreachable code, because it is can be easily done by other tools like [UglifyJS](http://lisperator.net/uglifyjs/) or [Google Closure Compiler](https://developers.google.com/closure/compiler/).
+Note that the compiler does not drop the unreachable code because it is can be easily done by other tools like [UglifyJS](http://lisperator.net/uglifyjs/) or [Google Closure Compiler](https://developers.google.com/closure/compiler/).